sugarl-sudo/slack-bot-notion-rag/docs/architecture.md

 ## Components
 - Slack App (Bolt) handles events and routes questions to the RAG pipeline.
-- Notion Sync Service fetches content from configured Notion databases, chunks it, and writes embeddings to the vector store.
+- Notion Sync Service fetches content from configured Notion root pages (including all descendant pages and database entries), chunks it, and writes embeddings to the vector store.
 - Vector Store (Chroma) persists embedded document fragments for similarity search.
 - LLM module (OpenAI Chat model via LangChain) crafts answers and returns Slack-ready text with citations.